duskopijetlovic/duskopijetlovic.github.io/_posts/2022-03-07-setting-up-github-pages-with-jekyll.md

 Shell:  csh

 Steps:
-1. INSTALL Ruby and Jekyll (including rubygem-bundler)
+1. Install Ruby and Jekyll (including rubygem-bundler)
-2. CREATE or CLONE your GitHub Jekyll repository
+2. Create or Clone your GitHub Jekyll repository
 3. cd into the cloned repository
 - Run your local Jekyll server:
     ```bundle exec jekyll serve```